marky1337/BionicLens/README.md

 # BionicLens
 ![Android](https://img.shields.io/badge/platform-android-lightgrey.svg)

-Android App which runs inference on camera stream
+Android App which showcases multiple Machine Learning Computer Vision applications which can be performed by your mobile phone.

 ## 📱 Description
-Mobile application which apply machine learning techniques using ML KIT APIs on Android.
-Each technique is presented as a single activity (All in one app).
+Mobile application which runs different Machine Learning use-cases using Google ML KIT APIs on Android.
+Each use-case is presented as a single activity (All in one app).

 Machine learning use-cases from the app:

 - Object Recognition
 - Face Detection
 - Text Recognition and Translation
-- Selfie segmentation
+- Selfie Segmentation
 ### 📸 Camera
 - [📷 CameraX example](app/src/main/java/com/asmaamir/mlkitdemo/CameraX): Preview, Capture and Analyze functionalities